1. How you can complain

 It takes longer to reply by letter, but if you prefer to write, please send your letter to the appropriate address below.
 Make sure you include the account username, postcode and telephone number of the service you're complaining about.

 If you're a residential customer, write to:

 2 Pinfold Street

 2. What we'll do and when

-We'll try to sort out your complaint on the spot, but whatever happens, we'll respond and keep you regularly updated if it's going to take a while to check into things.
+We'll try to sort out your complaint on the spot, but whatever happens, we'll keep you regularly updated.

-If our complaint adviser is unable to resolve your complaint, we'll escalate this to our Complaints Manager.[Top]
+If our Customer Relations Team are unable to resolve your complaint, we'll escalate this to our Customer Relations Manager.[Top]

-3. What you can do if you're still not happy
+3. What to do if you're still not happy

-CISAS provides a free, independent service for customers who aren't satisfied with the final outcome of their complaints.
+CISAS provides a free, independent service for Plusnet customers who are not satisfied with the final outcome of their complaint.

-CISAS can't deal with complaints about commercial policy (e.g. our prices or broadband availability).
-Nor can it deal with complaints from businesses with more than 10 employees.
+CISAS cannot deal with complaints about commercial policy (e.g. our prices or broadband availability).
+Nor can it deal with complaints from business users with more than 10 employees.